 I react quickly to such cryptic calls, requesting all the information I am lacking: Who is the new client?
 What project template are we using?
 What should that Appendix include?
 What are MQRs?
 I know I am new in your business life and I already fit in like a glove, but I need a little more concrete information before I can get cracking.
 There are no silly questions when you strive to provide quality service!

-Marc will habitually drop a sizeable task on my virtual desk and tell me it is due at noon tomorrow.
+Marc will habitually drop a sizable task on my virtual desk and tell me it is due at noon tomorrow.
 I suspect it's how he himself operates, driven by the impending deadline.
 Many of us do our best work under pressure; there must be something about converting stress into positive energy, right?

 I have pulled many an all-nighter in my time, and I am not afraid to do it again.
 I will be honest, however, and tell you if the timing is just too tight for quality work to be done.
 I will also suggest I take over planning for you, so that next time things run smoothly.